By: Kasey Fuqua

 “We do a great job of curing breast cancer,” says Dr. Nedelka.
 “My hope and my strong belief is that in my lifetime we are going to move metastatic breast cancer from something people die of, to something people die with.
 I believe that hope is on the horizon.”

 If you or someone you love has been diagnosed with breast cancer, be sure you seek a second opinion on surgery and the best approach for treatment.
-If you'd like to schedule a second opinion with one of our breast cancer specialists, please feel contact the office closest to you for an appointment.
+If you'd like to schedule a second opinion with one of our breast cancer specialists, find the location nearest you to make an appointment.